 3. Make only one change at a time

-The end result is we feel inadequate for not achieving any of these things and not having more than one resolution.
+The upshot being we feel inadequate for not achieving any of these things and not having more than one resolution.

 Decide what your top priority is and focus on that alone.
 Placing your efforts in one area will reap greater rewards.